ipragmatech/pods-export-csv/readme.txt

 = Advanced Usage =

-The plugin adds new custom bulk action with an option of selecting the fileds to be exported .
+The plugin adds new custom bulk action with an option of selecting the fields to be exported .
 No code changes are needed.

 == Installation ==